Breaking Through Online Learning Challenges in the Growing Teaching Landscape

 2. Lack of physical elements

-Solution: To resolve this issue, try and combine online courses with some kind of classroom training.
-Organise debates between the students, arrange weekly or bi-weekly group activities to humanize the learning process and get your students to be more comfortable with you, their classmates and thereby, online classes.
+How to cope - To resolve this issue, try and combine online courses with some kind of classroom training.
+Organize debates between the students and arrange weekly or bi-weekly group activities to humanize the learning process and get your students to be more comfortable with you, their classmates and thereby, online classes.

 a teacher and her students looking at a globe